 - Cut fusible interfacing into 17″ square panels.
-They should be a little bit larger than the t-shirts but you can trim the excess later.
+They should be a little bit larger than the t-shirts and you can trim the excess later.

 - Iron the interfacing on to the back of the t-shirt panels.

 - Arrange the panels in the order that you want.
-For this quilt of 55″x80″, I used 15 panels, 3 x 5, with a border all around the quilt.
+For this quilt of 55″x80″, I used 15 panels in 3 across and 5 rows, with a border all around the quilt.

 - Quilt the panels together in any order you want.
-I sewed one row at a time and then, added the each row to each other.
+I sewed one row at a time and then, added the next row and so on.
 For a safe measure, I then, ironed the seams and sewed a double stitch just to make sure that seams do not come undone.
 Who knows how the blanket would be handled in his dorm?
 I wanted to make sure that it was tear proof – if there was a such a thing.